microsoft/DirectX-Specs/d3d/SamplerFeedback.md

 ```
 where readbackResource is in RESOLVE_DEST, and feedbackTexture has been transitioned from UNORDERED_ACCESS to RESOLVE_SOURCE.

-Note that nonzero X, Y are permitted.
-Source rect semantics are permitted.
-The consolidated format must be DXGI_FORMAT_R8_UINT.
+Nonzero X, Y are permitted.

+When transcoding, the consolidated format is DXGI_FORMAT_R8_UINT.

+Source rect semantics are permitted for MipRegionUsed feedback maps.
+They are not permitted for MinMip feedback maps.
+This applies to both encode and decode.

-Rectangle semantics are supported.
-The co-ordinates of the source rectangle, and the destination X and Y are in the space of a *transcoded resource*.
+When using source rect semantics with MipRegionUsed feedback maps the co-ordinates of the source rectangle, and the destination X and Y are in the space of a *transcoded resource*.
 Applications do not use co-ordinate systems of any opaque, vendor-specific resources.

 To transcode the entire subresource at once, specify UINT_MAX as the source and dest subresource indices.